WillWu88/PX4-Implementation-Docs/Companion Computer Offboard Control.md

 ## 3. PX4 Offboard Controller Design

 Previous examples have all centered around using LQR with the onboard rate controller.
 But underlying infrastructure supports outputting actuator signals.
-We will start with designing a LQR with rates as output, then moving onto a full state.
+We will start with designing a LQR with torque as output, then falling back to rates if actuator signals are not fast enough.

 ### I. Messaging:
 #### Publication: